Singularities of the biextension metric for families of abelian varieties: Proofs of the main results

 \section{Proofs of the main results}

 In this section we prove our main results.
-We also reprove Lear's result in our situation.
-We will continue to work with the ``diagonal case'' where we consider the pullback Poincar\'e bundle $\ca{P}_\nu$ associated to a single section $\nu$ of our family $\pi \colon Y \to X$.
+We will continue to work with the ``diagonal case'' where we consider the pullback Poincar\'e bundle $\ca{P}_\nu$ associated to a single admissible normal function $\nu$ of our family $\pi \colon Y \to X$.
 As was explained at the beginning of Section \ref{sec:norm-section}, by the biextension property of the Poincar\'e bundle this is sufficient for the purpose of proving the main results as stated in the introduction.